leeyawnz/DevSecOps/Kubernetes/README.md

         serviceName: myapp-internal-service
         servicePort: 8080
 ```
+> The serviceName should point to the name in the service you created under the service's metadata's name. \
+> The servicePort should point to the service's port as well.
 3. To create a secret from the YAML file, run this command:
 ```
 kubectl apply -f ingress.yml